• Skip to primary navigation

 Valentina K. Wein

-Tomato Confit with Rosemary is an amazing condiment, appetizer on toast, or pasta sauce . . . and so much more.
-It's truly like gold!
-Sweet and savory, aromatic and fresh -- all at once, it's out of this world.Β
+Tomato Confit is an amazing condiment, pasta sauce or appetizer on toast.
+Sweet and savory, aromatic and fresh -- all at once, it's out of this world.

 *Amounts will vary, but this typically makes about 3 to 4 cups of tomato confit.
-(This amount will make about 2Β½ dozen croustades, if you choose to add it to a thin baguette as an appetizer.)
+(This amount will make about 2½ dozen croustades, if you choose to add it to thin baguette slices as an appetizer.)

 5 from 7 votes